abanskota/t81_577_data_science/weekly_materials/week5/docs/read-text-files.md

 <ul>

-- Reads all lines until the end of file is encounterd and return the lines in a list.
+- Reads all lines until the end of file is encountered and return the lines in a list.

 ```python
 with open (CSV_FILE, "r") as file: